The 100% Real Archies Sessionography, 1968-2008

 This song was covered by THE LOVE GENERATION,

-a group led by brothers John and Tom Bahler
+a group led by brothers JOHN and TOM BAHLER.

-which evolved into the studio group that
+It evolved into the studio group that

-recorded The Partridge Family's
+recorded The PARTRIDGE FAMILY'S

 hits.